chankeypathak/anglerfish/README.md

 ##### get_free_port
 <details>

-`anglerfish.get_free_port(port_range: tuple=(8000, 9000))`
+`anglerfish.get_free_port(port_range: None)`

 **Description:** Returns a free unused port number integer.
+If Argument is `None`, then it ask for an OS-Provided Random port number, since this is *the best practice* from OS and inter-operability point of view.
-Takes a tuple of 2 integers as argument, being the range of port numbers to scan.
+If Argument is provided, it takes a tuple of 2 positive integers as argument, being the range of port numbers to scan.
+When you ask for a free unused port number on your code try to use it ASAP, since it can get taken at any moment by any other App running on the system.

 **Arguments:**
 - `port_range` is the range of port numbers to scan, starting port and ending port numbers.
-2 items only are allowed.
-Tuple type.
+2 items only are allowed, optional, Tuple type, eg. `(8000, 9000)`, defaults to `None`.

 **Keyword Arguments:** None.